-Homesteading is becoming more and more popular as people look to live more sustainably.
+Homesteading is becoming more and more popular as people look toward frugal living and seek better sustainability options.
 Depending on the size of your property and the set up you have chosen to go with, the options are plentiful when it comes to providing for yourself and living a more sustainable life.

-So how can you look to keep costs down in your homestead for the long term?
+So how can you look to keep costs down in your homestead and implement frugal living on your homestead for the long term?

 Why pay someone else when you can learn to do something yourself?
 Granted, there are times when you need to employ a professional – extensive plumbing or electrical works, but for those smaller tasks around the home, can you feasibly learn to do it yourself?